 The default Compute Engine and App Engine service accounts are granted editor roles on the project when they are created so that the code executing in your App or VM instance have the necessary permissions.
 In this case the service accounts are identities that are granted the editor role for a resource (project).

-If you want to allow your automation to access a Cloud Storage bucket, you grant the service account (that your automation uses) the permissions to read the Cloud Storage bucket.
-In this case the service account is the identity that you are granting permissions for another resource (Cloud Storage bucket).
+If you want to allow your automation to access a Google Cloud Storage bucket, you grant the service account (that your automation uses) the permissions to read the Cloud Storage bucket.
+In this case the service account is the identity that you are granting permissions for another resource (the Cloud Storage bucket).

-iam.serviceAccountActor role at the project level (for all service accounts in
+iam.serviceAccountUser role at the project level (for all

-iam.serviceAccountActorrole to a user for a project gives the user access to all service accounts in the project, including service accounts that maybe created in the future.
+iam.serviceAccountUserrole to a user for a project gives the user access to all service accounts in the project, including service accounts that may be created in the future.